Emma exited the office with Thomas slowly behind her. Brandon had sat down next to Roger, taking an interest in the game he was playing.

 Faith looked at Brandon with a sinister grin.
 “A real gamer never forgets how to play.
 It’s engraved in your blood.”

 “I’m not good with fighters!
-Any another game I would destroy in!”
+Any other game I would destroy in!”
 Brandon pouted.
 “Besides, we all know Emma’s the true gamer.
 Glad she’s not-”

 The front door swung open.
 Emma and Winona casually walked in, carrying a few duffle bags alongside them.